We all want to improve the number of leads we generate, especially when they’re organic.

 That’s something we can all agree on from the outset.

-In this post, we’re going to de-code how to increase lead generation using organic search, and provide some practical tips on how you can start generating more enquiries.
+We’re going to de-code how to increase lead generation using organic search

 What does a lead look like to you?

 To provide some context around what’s to follow, we wanted to clear up what a lead looks like.